Dyslexia assessment & ADHD assessment

 Can I use the report that you give me, to apply for the Disabled Students’ Allowance?

-Yes – because your diagnostic assessment report will meet SASC guidelines and will be authored by a highly qualified Specialist Assessor in receipt of a valid Assessment Practising Certificate (APC) and registered with SASC and the British Psychological Society.
+Yes – because your diagnostic assessment report will meet SASC guidelines and will be authored by a fully qualified Specialist Assessor in receipt of a valid Assessment Practising Certificate (APC) and registered with SASC and the British Psychological Society.

 Did you know that through the DSA, a student on a Level 4, 5, 6, 7 or 8 course could receive up to £25,000 a year worth of support?